Student Survival Guide for the Natural History Course - Year One

 Display your results in an easy-to-understand format.
 You may need to record your data in one format because it is easy to do that during the actual experiment, but report it in another format so that your readers can follow your conclusions, especially if you make repeated readings of a given process.
 If you want to show exact data, use tables with columns arranged to make comparison of similar data easy.
 If you want to show trends (increasing or decreasing numbers as some factor changes), use graphs with lines or histograms (bar charts).
 If you want to show parts of the whole, use pie charts.
 The bottom line: chose the graphic form that best shows the relationships between your measurements.

-It is both easy and apprpriate to use a spreadsheet such as Excel to record data and generate calculations.
-You would need to report the formula used to generate the columns.
-You can save selected rows and columns as HTML to a text file and copy them directly to the conference center or web page.
+It is both easy and apprpriate to use a spreadsheet such as Excel or Numbers to record data and generate calculations.
+You do need to report the formula used to generate the columns.
+You can save selected rows and columns as HTML to a text file and copy them directly to the Moodle assignment page as part of your report.

 |Trial #||Start Time||Air Temp||Ice Water Temp||Water state||End Time||Air Temp||Ice Water Temp||Water State||Air Temp Diff||Water Temp Diff||Elapsed Time|